-I’m getting ready for the first event of the 2017 Bucket List Calendar, the California Coast Ride.
-Over in Europe and in the Southwest US, pro teams are getting together for team camps.
-And despite rumors of the death of the local group ride, athletes around the country are still meeting outside bike shops and coffee houses for their Saturday morning club rides.
-It’s early in the year, so there might be some new riders at the group ride, on your cycling team, or coming to camp.
+Despite rumors of the death of the local group ride, athletes around the country are still meeting outside bike shops and coffee houses for their Saturday morning club rides.
+There might be some new riders at the group ride, on your cycling team, or coming to camp.
 If you’re new to group riding or want to make the new folks feel more welcome, it’s important to remember good group ride etiquette.

 Point OUT hazards

 Flat tires suck for everyone, especially when you’re in a group that stops to wait for the affected rider.
 Minimize flats by physically pointing to the holes, glass, and random car parts that litter the roadside.
 This hand signal needs to travel all the way back, so pass it on so the people behind you get the message.
 Different groups have different habits, but personally I reserve audible warnings for really dangerous situations.